h8d13/KADEBOOT/README.md

 KB_LAYOUT=us
 VARIANT=""
 ```
 > Variant is optional, can be left empty.
 Applies for the current sudo user by default.
-Do check out some of the parts that you can configure (additional packages, removing stuff, etc).
+Do check out some of the parts that you can configure (additional packages, removing stuff, guest account, etc).

 Then run: `sudo ./post`